Uplift » Why is my Car Accident Settlement Taking So Long?

 24 Hours Icon

-Your attorney will not be in a position to determine the value of your case if you are still recovering from injuries you sustained in the accident.
-You need to attain MMI (maximum medical improvement) before you can establish the true value of your case.
+Your attorney cannot determine the value of your case if you are still recovering from injuries sustained in the accident.
+You need to reach MMI (maximum medical improvement) before you can establish the true value of your case.

-In the case of severe car accident injuries, a case could take months to settle, sometimes even years.
-Your attorney can make a claim to ensure you’receive the medical treatment you need.
+In cases involving severe car accident injuries, a claim could take months to settle—sometimes even years.
+Your attorney can make a claim to ensure you receive the medical treatment you need.

-Other factors that can delay the issuing of your settlement include:
+Other factors that can delay the issuance of your settlement include:

-• Releases that need signing and notarizing before the check is ordered by the claims adjuster
+• Releases that must be signed and notarized before the check is ordered by the claims adjuster

-• How long it takes for the account department at the insurance company to issue the check
+• How long it takes for the accounting department at the insurance company to issue the check

 • How long it takes to mail the check